verdaccio/website/website/docs/config.md

 ### Config Builder API {#builder}

-After version `v5.23.1` the new advanced configuration builder API is available.
-The API is a flexible way to generate programmatically configuration outputs either in JSON or YAML using the builder pattern, for example:
+The advanced configuration builder API is a flexible way to generate programmatically configuration outputs either in JSON or YAML using the builder pattern, for example:

 ```typescript
 import { ConfigBuilder } from 'verdaccio';